utkyash2330-oss/Silentmirror/README.md

 # Silent Mirror
+Silent Mirror is a memory-augmented conversational AI system that combines an LLM with deterministic longitudinal pattern tracking, confidence tiers, user feedback and persistent memory.

 We make countless micro-decisions every day.
 Some seem insignificant, yet they can shape relationships, opportunities, and personal growth.
 These decisions are often influenced by the version of ourselves leading in that moment — calm, emotional, stressed, confident, or uncertain.
 In busy or vulnerable states, it isn't always clear whether we're thinking rationally, emotionally, or simply reacting to pressure.
 Looking back, greater self-awareness might have led us to make different choices.